bzurkowski/boil/README.rst

 - **Wasting time on initializing new software projects from scratch**

   Creating a file structure, thinking about naming conventions, determining dependencies, completing basic metadata... almost always requires documentation lookup.
 This time can be usefully spent on something else.
-For example, making coffee or eating a watermelon!

 - **Poor quality and lack of consistency between projects**